dsernst/job-application-leaderboard/README.md

 # job-application-leaderboard
-Applying to Jobs: the Game
+Applying to Jobs: It's a Numbers Game